Linux Audio Development (LAD)

 -

-Should plugins for Linux be "Free and Open Source Software"?
+Should audio software or plugins for Linux be "Free and Open Source Software"?

-- Plugins offered for Linux can be FOSS as well as proprietary and/or commercial.
+- audio software or plugins offered for Linux can be FOSS as well as proprietary and/or commercial.

-- Since Linux itself is so-called Free and Open Source Software (FOSS), one could assume that plugins distributed for Linux should also conform to this model.
+- Since Linux itself is so-called Free and Open Source Software (FOSS), one could assume that software distributed for Linux should also conform to this model.
 However, this is not the case.

 -